-In order to study the effect of oxidised organic compounds on the nucleation rates the pinanediol (PD, C10H18O2) vapour (Sigma Aldrich, 99%) was introduced into the chamber (Schobesberger et al., 2013; Riccobono et al., 2014).
-The concentration of the oxidation products (OxOrgs) is varied by changing the UV illumination and the concentration of pinanediol.
+3.2 Sulfuric acid measurements during pinanediol nucleation experiments concentration of the oxidation products (OxOrgs) is varied by changing the UV illumination and the concentration of pinanediol.
 The presence of PD (up to 500 ppbv) increased the HSO4 background intensity by as much as a factor of 40 in comparison to the chamber's neutral conditions without PD, i.e. during nucleation experiments using only H2SO4 and H2O, or H2SO4, H2O and NH3 (Fig. 1a and b).
-In particular, the enhancement of the HSO4 background signal is confirmed by the data shown in Fig. 2.
+In particular, the enhancement of the $HSO_4^-$ background signal is confirmed by the data shown in Fig. 2.
 During this experiment no UV light was present.
-However, the increase of the PD level resulted in a clear enhancement of the bisulfate signal.
+However, the increase in the PD level resulted in a clear enhancement of the bisulfate signal.
 An additional increase in the HSO4 count rate is observed in the presence of the pion beam.
-The first increase in Fig. 2 suggests that there exists another pathway for the production of H2SO4 besides the reaction between OH and SO2.
-It has been shown recently that stabilized Criegee intermediates produced from reactions between alkenes and ozone have the capacity to oxidise SO2 (Mauldin et al., 2012).
-However, since PD does not react with ozone due to its lack of a double-bond, organic impurities (alkenes) (Schnitzhofer et al., 2013) fed into the chamber along with the PD could account not only for the production of Criegee intermediates but also for the production of OH via ozonolysis of these alkenes (Kroll et al., 2001) and the subsequent generation of sulphuric acid (Riccobono et al., 2014).
-This dark production of sulphuric acid is not the focus of this study but will be studied in more detail in the future.
-Here we focus on the investigation of the ion effect on the CIMS sulphuric acid measurements in the presence of OxOrgs and ions (GCR and pion beam) for both background (UV off) and nucleation experimental runs (UV on).
+The first increase in Fig. 2 suggests that another pathway exists for the production of H2SO4 besides the reaction between OH and SO2.
+It has been shown recently that stabilised Criegee intermediates produced from reactions between alkenes and ozone have the capacity to oxidise SO2 (Mauldin III et al., 2012).
+However, since PD does not react with ozone due to its lack of a double bond, organic impurities (alkenes) (Schnitzhofer et al., 2014) fed into the chamber along with the PD could account not only for the production of Criegee intermediates but also for the production of OH via ozonolysis of these alkenes (Kroll et al., 2001) and the subsequent generation of sulfuric acid (Riccobono et al., 2014).
+The following simplified scheme summarises the possible reactions: